-The Buddha was reincarnated in the 6th century B.C.E. as Siddhartha Gautama.
-He was born into the Shakya Kingdom as a Prince who was the sole heir to the kingdom.
-However, he renounced his inheritance and went to live in the forest as a renunciant.
+This Shakyamuni statue represents a figure who is considered the original Buddha of our time.
+The Buddha was reincarnated in the 6th century B.C.E. as Prince Siddhartha Gautama.
+Additionally, he was born into the Shakya Kingdom as and he was the sole heir to the kingdom.
+However, after becoming disillusioned with his lavish lifestyle, he renounced his inheritance and went to live in the forest as a renunciant.

-Our Shakyamuni statue sits on a double lotus pedestal in full lotus pose.
-Additionally, he is depicting the Bhumisparsha or “earth touching” mudra.
+Shakyamuni Buddha is depicting the Bhumisparsha or “earth touching” mudra.
 This is a unique mudra that is attributed only to Shakyamuni statues.
 The earth touching mudra is depicted with the right hand draped over the knee with the palm flat and facing inward.
 Also, the fingers are lightly touching the ground.

-The most prominent gesture is done with the right hand.
+However, the most prominent gesture is done with the right hand.
 Siddhartha performed this mudra when he was on the verge of enlightenment under the bodhi tree.
 As he was preparing to enter Nirvana, the demon Mara appeared.
 Mara tried to entice the him with earthly pleasures.
 However, Mara was unsuccessful and the Buddha went on to achieve his goal.
 As a result, the earth touching mudra is a gesture of triumph and he is calling the earth goddess to witness the vanquishment of Mara.